Get involved - become a RAD Coach!

 Bhavana has worn many hats in her career, but identifies with developer/architect role the best.
 Her educational background is Electronics Engineering and Computer Science and she's had many fun jobs from NASA’s command and control center to trading floor of a hedge fund.
 A Salesforce community lover, Bhavana leads the Maryland WIT group and takes an active part in other nearby user groups.
 When she grows up, she wants to be a winemaker.

 With a vast background in non-profits using Salesforce, Sue worked into an Admin position and progressed thru a couple Developer positions.
-Currently, she works for Concierge Auctions as a Developer and loves Lightning.
+Currently, she works as a Consultant doing Salesforce development and analytics and loves Lightning.
 She notes that discovering Salesforce groups in our community significantly increased her learning and excitement and participating as a RAD Learner in early 2016 helped fill a big gap for her. #AlwaysBeLearning is a key part of her life and why she likes to share her time to communicate with others and to help others learn.
 She shares learning opportunities with the Community and is now a Salesforce MVP.

 Salesforce Technocrat Radhika works as a Senior Salesforce Development Analyst for Accenture.
 Proud to be a Trailhead Ranger, she is 4x certified, with Salesforce Lightning and Einstein Analytics as her forte.
 Exploring things and brainstorming new ideas keeps her going, and she's passionate about Salesforce, leading the Pune WIT group and having presented at various Salesforce events like world tours in Amsterdam and Paris, and Salesforce Community Events Jaipur Dev Fest and India Dreamin.